 Get our expert tips for choosing and using exterior color on your Craftsman-style home.

-This authentic two-story Craftsman home features stickwork, tapered porch columns, exposed rafters, wide eaves, and decorative brackets.
+This authentic two-story craftsman-style home features stickwork, tapered porch columns, exposed rafters, wide eaves, and decorative brackets.
 Although Craftsman homes are traditionally seen in darker tones, this home has been painted a light blue-gray for a fresh look.

 The homeowners named this 1916 Craftsman bungalow Camellia Cottage after the 200-year-old camellia bushes around the property.
-The home is also surrounded by many mature trees, fitting well with the back-to-nature attitude of Craftsman architecture.
+The craftsman-style home is also surrounded by many mature trees, fitting well with the back-to-nature attitude of Craftsman architecture.